fredag 31. juli 2020

 And finally; If you haven't seen the films, beware of spoilers!
 And the funny lines aren't meant to be nothing than funny.
 So I hope you won't find them offensive.
 If so, I apologize

-In honor of it's 25th Anniversary, it was appropriate to write this entry.
+In honor of it's PAST 25th Anniversary, it was appropriate to write this entry.
 And while I'm once again writing an entry that is somewhat derivative, this issue will center about her staple of being the first non-Caucasian female lead (while my previous entry was about the reputation movie itself).
 And yes, this entry will center around racial scrutiny, but it´s meant to be an honorable and constructive debate.
 So I apologize if something about is offensive.

 Yes, we`re offended, because we were simply neglected:)